Local studies and family history

 Lahav Jewish Collection

-As part of the Lahav project we are creating a Jewish book collection at the City Library, this will include items from our Local Studies collections, about the history of the North East Jewish Community.
-The collection will also include books about the national and international Jewish Communities.
-There are books to borrow and items to view at the City Library.
-A book list of items that are currently available is accessible here.
+As part of the Lahav project we are creating a Jewish book collection at the City Library.
+The collection includes items from our Local Studies collections about the history of the North East Jewish Community and books about the national and international Jewish Communities.
+There are books to borrow and items to view.
+See our Lahav Jewish Collection book list and our Lahav Jewish Heritage Collection on eBooks.

 To find out about visiting our great City, please go to the NewcastleGateshead website where you can find information about staying in the area and what's on.